 PSYCHOLOGICAL FORUM

-This is a space for therapists working with Intensive Short-Term Dynamic Psychotherapy who are interested in developing their clinical work through reflection, dialogue, and ongoing learning.
+This is a digital space for therapists working with Intensive Short-Term Dynamic Psychotherapy who are interested in developing their clinical work through reflection and dialogue.

 The intention of this community is to support a focused and thoughtful exchange around the challenges we encounter in practice—working with emotional closeness, anxiety, defenses, and the moment-to-moment decisions that shape the therapeutic process.